Cavaliers vs. Knicks Injury Report Today - April 18

 Cavaliers Season Insights

-- The Cavaliers have been putting up 111.5 points per contest in their last 10 appearances, an average that's slightly lower than the 112.3 they've scored over the course of the 2022-23 season.
+- The Cavaliers have been scoring 111.5 points per game in their last 10 appearances, an average that's a little lower than the 112.3 they've scored over the course of the 2022-23 campaign.

-- The Cavaliers rank 10th in the NBA with 113.7 points scored per 100 possessions, and first in the league defensively with 107.7 points conceded per 100 possessions.
+- The Knicks rank sixth in the league averaging 114.9 points per 100 possessions on offense, and defensively are 16th, allowing 111.7 points per 100 possessions.

 Cavaliers vs. Knicks Betting Info